 For information about basic view behaviors, see View Programming Guide for iOS.

-In iOS 6 and later, if you assign a value to a table view’s
+If you assign a value to a table view’s

 restorationIdentifier property, it attempts to preserve the currently selected rows and the first visible row.
 The table’s data source may adopt the